Tavenem/Blazor.IndexedDB/README.md

     // count = 0
     ```

-1. Call the `DeleteDatabaseAsync` method to work with the full database.
+1. Call the `DeleteDatabaseAsync` method on the `IndexedDb` instance to remove the entire database.

     ```c#
-    await database.DeleteDatabaseAsync();
+    await MyDatabase.DeleteDatabaseAsync();
     // the database has been removed (or will be, after all connections are closed)
     ```